 Please make sure you read all instructions for completing the online application carefully.
 If you have any problems with the online form, please contact the Doctoral Academy Admissions Team at email@example.com.

 If you do not find an ideal project, don't be discouraged.
 The Faculty encourages outstanding candidates to contact us directly regarding a potential application.
 You can either contact the academic you are interested in working with directly, or contact the Doctoral Academy Admissions Team for advice.

 When on the 'Create New Application' screen, for MPhil and PhD applications, select:

-- The full range of subject areas we offer in the Faculty can be found on the subject listings page so you can select one of these for self-funded applications in particular
+- The full range of subject areas we offer in the Faculty can be found on the subject listings page.
+You can select one of these for self-funded applications in particular.

 - Step 3 of the online application form asks for your Proposed Research Supervisor.
 You can indicate up to three supervisors here: one in the Proposed Research Supervisor box and up to two more in the Further Information box.